blaufish/dircopy/performance.md

 Notably the outliers with extreme performance should be ignored :)

-## Benchmarking things is hard
+### Benchmarking is hard

-Extreme speed-ups observed on re-running internal file copy tests, that simply don't make sense.
+Extreme speed-ups observed on re-running internal file copy tests, that simply do not make sense.

 Caching is interfering with benchmarks if benchmarking with:
 * 64GiB of system RAM,